- 48,217 British nationals now legally reside in Portugal, representing a 400% increase since 2019.

 Golden Visa (Investment Funds Route)

-UK investors benefit from residency with minimal physical presence requirements (just seven days per year), making it a perfect option for global executives, entrepreneurs, and families wanting EU access, education opportunities, and long-term diversification.
+UK investors gain residency with minimal stay obligations, perfect for executives, entrepreneurs, and families wanting EU access, education, and diversification.

 D3 Highly Qualified Professional Visa